rescript-lang/rescript-compiler/docs/Extensions.md

 - class type

-BuckleScript overrides OCaml `class type` syntax for FFI, to trigger this, you have to put a file level configuration in the beginning.
+BuckleScript overrides OCaml `class type` syntax for FFI.
+To trigger this, you have to put a file level configuration in the beginning.

 ```ocaml